Northern and Southern dynasties: Liu Song (420–479)

-Liu Song founder Liu Yu was originally a leader of the Army of the Northern Garrison (北府軍) that notably won the Battle of Fei River in 383, resulting in the collapse of the Former Qin.
-In 404, he helped suppress Huan Xuan's rebellion, leading to his dominance over the Eastern Jin court.
-In order to gain popularity and take the throne, he led expeditions against the Sixteen Kingdoms, capturing Shandong, Henan and, briefly, Guanzhong by 416.
-He gave up Guanzhong to try to take the throne because he believed in a prophecy saying there would be one more emperor after Emperor An.
-Liu Yu deposed him and his replacement, Emperor Gong in 420, ending the Eastern Jin dynasty.
+Liu Yu was originally an Eastern Jin general in the Army of the Northern Garrison (北府軍).
+He rose to prominence for his role in suppressing the Taoist rebel, Sun En, and in 404, he defeated the usurper, Huan Xuan and restored Emperor An of Jin, leading to his dominance over the imperial court.
+In order to gain prestige and take the throne, Liu Yu led two northern expeditions against the Southern Yan and Later Qin, conquering them and recovering the Shandong, Henan and, briefly, Guanzhong by 416.
+In addition, he continued to put down popular uprisings in the south while monopolizing power by purging many of his former allies and internal rivals.
+Liu Yu remained undefeated throughout his military career, and though he was forced to give up the Guanzhong in the end, he invoked a prophecy saying there would only be one more emperor after Emperor An.
+He deposed Emperor An and his replacement, Emperor Gong, ending the Eastern Jin and establishing the Liu Song dynasty in 420.

-Even after crowning himself Emperor Wu, Liu Yu remained frugal.
+Even after crowning himself, Liu Yu, posthumously known as Emperor Wu, remained frugal.
 However, he did not care for education and trusted unsavory people.
 He felt that the nobility had too much power, so he tended to appoint the lower classes to government positions and gave military power to imperial kinsmen.
-Ironically, because the imperial kinsmen stabilized their military power and wished to gain political power, Emperor Wu was afraid they would have thoughts of usurping the throne.
-Thus, he also frequently killed his kinsmen.
+Emperor Wu also set a deadly precedent for future emperors; unlike previous usurpers in Chinese history, he had both Emperor An and Emperor Gong killed along with their descendants after their abdications to prevent their restorations.
+Ironically, this practice was later used by his own successors against one another, often resulting in large-scale massacres within the Song imperial clan.